nowaproj/docs/docs/integrations/supabase/connect_supabase.md

 ![](./img/supabase_tabletable.png)

-To learn how to show the data from Supabase in your designs check out: [[Display data]].
+To learn how to show the data from Supabase in your designs check out: [Display data](./display_data.md).